SerenityOS/serenity/Documentation/BuildInstructionsMacOS.md

 # Prerequisites

-This installation guide assumes that you have [Homebrew](https://brew.sh) and Xcode installed.
-You need to open Xcode at least once for it to install the required tools.
+This installation guide assumes that you have [Homebrew](https://brew.sh) and either Xcode or the Xcode Command Line Tools installed.

-Before you build, you must set your command line tools to Xcode's tools instead of the ones installed via Homebrew:
+**Note:** If you have the full Xcode application installed, you should set your command line tools to use Xcode's tools instead of Homebrew's:

 ```console
 sudo xcode-select --switch /Applications/Xcode.app
 ```

+If you only have the Command Line Tools installed (which is sufficient for building SerenityOS), you can skip this step.

 Make sure you also have all the following dependencies installed: